benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 Load functions useful for running COMBSS
 -------------------------------
 [Sarat: Is this the correct path for users loading the file directly from github?
 Or mention that they have to download this file into the working directory.]
-[Houying: When git clone or download the as the COMBSS-VIGNETTE zip file, the function is in the folder.
-But it may be better to have a link to download this function directly from this page just in case someone check this page only.]

 ``` r
 source("Function-for-combss-github.R")